Maybe you just hate the thought of me with someone new

 Alice's unrequited love for Bob is, well, unrequited.
 She's trying to move on, but there's one big problem: Bob won't let her.
 Bob insists he wants to be Just Friends, but his actions suggest something else.
 He may be consciously undermining any relationships Alice tries to get in.
 Bob may want Alice around in case he's On the Rebound.
 Bob may have an Unrequited Love Switcheroo that turns out to be false once Alice agrees to be with him.
 Or maybe Bob's the Master of the Mixed Message, so being friends makes it hard for Alice to move on.

 For whatever reason, this will lead Alice to demand Bob love her or leave her alone.
 Bob, however, prefers to Take a Third Option.
-Bob wants Alice in his life—he just doesn't want a romantic relationship with her, but he's blocking her from having a romantic relationship with anyone else.
-Bob may launch an Operation: Jealousy to win Alice back, but once he succeeds he'll find himself uninterested again .
+Bob wants Alice in his life — he just doesn't want a romantic relationship with her, so he blocks her from having a romantic relationship with anyone else.
+Bob may launch an Operation: Jealousy to win Alice back if she falls for someone else, but once he succeeds he'll find himself uninterested again.

-Contrast with The Obstructive Love Interest, in which Bob wants to be in a relationship with Alice, but he is getting in his own way.
-Also contrast with I Want My Beloved to Be Happy, in which Bob agrees to let Alice go, so she can be happy with someone else.
+Compare with The Obstructive Love Interest, in which Bob wants to be in a relationship with Alice, but he is getting in his own way.
+Contrast with I Want My Beloved to Be Happy, in which Bob agrees to let Alice go, so she can be happy with someone else.

 - In Dark Night: A True Batman Story, about the Paul Dini's real-life mugging and recovery, Dini describes what he thinks is a date with his "girlfriend" Vivian, but she makes it clear that she is seeing other guys and that she sees Paul as Just Friends.
 Still, she tells him she's glad he's not dating other women, so he can be available when she needs him.
 As she's telling him this, he has an Imagine Spot of The Joker giving him a Pie in the Face.